horuz-ai/claude-plugins/plugins/core/commands/git/pr.md

   - Inform developer: "You have uncommitted changes.
 Please use `/commit` first before creating a PR."

 **Check if there are commits to push:**
-- If no commits ahead of dev: **STOP**
+- If no commits ahead of dev (from the git log command): **STOP**
   - Inform developer: "This branch has no new commits compared to dev.
 Nothing to create a PR for."

 **Check if PR already exists:**
+- If `gh pr view` returns a URL, a PR already exists
-- If PR already exists, inform the developer and provide the PR URL
+- Inform the developer and provide the PR URL
 - Ask if they want to update the PR description instead

 ### Step 2: Push the Branch